mamazu/documentation-parser/README.md

 `php vendor/bin/doc-parser.php <files to check>`

 ## How to configure it
 Configuration of the software is done in code.
-If you want to add a new parser or validator you need to change the instantiation code of the application in the `bin/doc-parser.php` file.

-The first list of objects are the parsers that extract the source code out of the documentation.
-The second list of objects are the validators where the key of the array is the type of source code they validate.
+There is an extension point in the binary which can be used to inject any piece of code.
+You can run the application with the `-c` option and provide a file name and this file will be run before the validation is executed.

 ### Parsers
 * Markdown parser: Parses markdown and **only** extracts the block comments like this: